civictheme/monorepo-drupal/docroot/themes/custom/civic/civic-library/docs/sizing.md

 # Element sizing

 All element sizes should be defined in `px` but converted to `rem` through the `rem()` mixin.

-This provides a clear size coversion from the designs, while allowing for whole-page scalability.
+This provides a clear size conversion from the designs, while allowing for whole-page scalability.
 The only exception where `px` should be used is on single pixel borders.